leandromoreira/cdn-up-and-running/README.md

 * Lua - a simple powerful language to add features into nginx.
 * Prometheus - A system with a dimensional data model, flexible query language, efficient time series database.
 * Grafana - The open source analytics & monitoring
-* Containers - technology to package and isolate applications, we'll use docker and docker compose.
+* Containers - technology to package, deploy, and isolate applications, we'll use docker and docker compose.

 # Origin - the backend service